 Data for this performance report has been drawn primarily from internal information management systems.
 The primary systems are COMET (financial) and CASE (case management).
 Financial statistics are derived largely from the audited financial statements and are rounded.

-During 2010-2011, the PGT maintained clear documentation of the process of collecting and reporting on data supporting its performance results.
-This has contributed to ensuring consistency and reliability in reported results.
+The PGT maintains clear documentation of the process for collecting and reporting on data supporting its performance results.
+This ensures consistency and reliability in reported results.